 Examples and explanations provided on this website are for illustration purposes.
 The CIPF Coverage Policy will govern exclusively in determining any claim.
 Please refer to the CIPF Coverage Policy for complete details.

-Coverage Limits for Individuals, Corporations and other Customers
+Coverage Limits for Individuals, Corporations and other Clients

 Below is a summary of the coverage limits provided for in the CIPF Coverage Policy based on both the type of client and the type of account(s) the client has with a member firm.
 For complete details, please refer to the CIPF Coverage Policy.